ma-github-account/Web-App-Personnel-DB-with-multiple-languages-support-and-containerization/README.md

-This application is a Personnel BD with multiple languages support.
+This application is a Personnel DB with multiple languages support.
 Top panel contains language dropdown.
 User can change the language using it.

 Prerequisites are contained in the requirements.txt file in main folder.